What is Spinal Stenosis?

 Diagnosing this condition is a rather straightforward process, that begins with your physician conducting a physical examination, where he/she takes a close look at the exact area that is being affected.
 He/she will usually check for any physical symptoms associated with spinal stenosis, and if there is a cause for concern that may indicate the presence of a more severe issue, you may be referred to have further tests, such as a CT scan.

-There are three types of treatments available.
+Once the diagnosis has been confirmed, there are mainly three types of traditional treatments available to choose from.
 Some are more invasive than others and not all are suitable for everyone.
 However, just like with any medical condition, it is advised that, if possible, you should start with the most minimally invasive method first and gradually find something that works for you.
-Below you can find the most common forms of treatment for this condition, from the least, to the most recommended option.
+Below you can find the most common forms of treatment for this condition, from the least to the most recommended option.

-- Medicinal: Many such as pain killers and anti inflammatory drugs help combat spinal stenosis.
+- Medicinal: Painkillers and anti-inflammatory drugs help combat spinal stenosis pain, but do not address the narrowing of the canal itself.
 Steroid injections also fall into this category.

 - Physical Therapy: This is the least invasive method out of the three.
 Physical therapy is comprised of exercises that include strengthening your back, stomach and leg muscles.
 Safely performing these activities is crucial and medical equipment such as braces are recommended to support your back.
 Stretching and massages may also help with spinal stenosis.